Security White Paper

 PCI DSS - Super set of standards

 The security guidelines from various standards has a large overlap.
-Some guidelines are more stringent than others, with PCI DSS and HiTrust the most stringent.
-Their controls are a super set of controls from most other standards, specifically SOC-2, GDPR and HIPAA.
-This document describes the controls implemented by DuploCloud mapping to PCI DSS, which subsume SOC-2 GDPR, HIPAA and HiTrust.
+Some guidelines are more stringent than others, with PCI DSS and HITRUST the most stringent.
+Their controls are a super set of controls from most other standards, specifically SOC 2, GDPR and HIPAA.
+This document describes the controls implemented by DuploCloud mapping to PCI DSS, which subsume SOC 2 GDPR, HIPAA and HITRUST.
 The controls matrix at the end provides the mapping with PCI-DSS and HIPAA.

 Provisioning Time Controls

-Requirement 1: Network, Security and IAM
+Network, Security and IAM

 PCI DSS Requirements v3.2.1